ElectronicControlsDesign/LoginDialog/README.md

 should be shown in green.

 The Username and Password label text will come from a C++ method call and will contain UTF-8 strings.
 Username and password values will also contain UTF-8 strings.
+Since languages may translate into longer and shorter text for "Username" and "Password", the dialog must adjust for this.
+Right justify labels to account for this difference.

 The dialog is fixed in size at runtime but must display on a wide range of display sizes.